-The Traffic Estimator provides feedback that lets you know whether you have sufficient traffic for your Adobe Target activity to succeed.
+The Adobe Target Traffic Estimator provides feedback that lets you know whether you have sufficient traffic for your Automated Personalization activity to succeed.

 Because an Automated Personalization activity uses multiple offer combinations, it is important to know how much traffic is required to provide meaningful results.
-The Traffic Estimator uses statistics about your page and the number of experiences being tested to estimate the amount of traffic and the test duration needed to make the activity successful.
+The Traffic Estimator uses statistics about your page and the number of experiences being tested to estimate the amount of traffic and the test duration necessary to make the activity successful.

-The Traffic Estimator determines if there is enough traffic to generate personalized models, by comparing the estimated page impressions and typical conversion rate for the pages.
+The Traffic Estimator determines if there is enough traffic to generate personalized models by comparing the estimated page impressions and typical conversion rate for the pages.
 Ideally, for a successful activity, the correct sample size ensures that personalized content is ready within 50% of the activity duration or 14 days, whichever is less.
-This allows sufficient time for obtaining personalized content and learning which content to deliver.
+This process allows sufficient time for obtaining personalized content and learning which content to deliver.

 Remember that Target randomly serves experiences until the personalization algorithms are built.
-The checkmark icon beside each offer shows when the model for that offer is ready and Target is able to begin delivering personalized content.
+The check mark icon beside each offer shows when the model for that offer is ready and Target is able to begin delivering personalized content.
 Because lift is expected only after the models are ready, the visual indication allows you to set the right expectation.
-Use the Traffic Estimator in the Visual Experience Composer (VEC) to get a guideline of when the models will be ready.
+Use the Traffic Estimator in the Visual Experience Composer (VEC) to get a guideline of when the models are ready.

 The Traffic Estimator opens.
 You can click Traffic again to hide the Traffic Estimator.

 Specify the typical conversion rate (or the conversion rate you expect from this activity), estimated activity impressions per day, and test duration.

 |Number of Offers||This metric is calculated automatically based on the number of experiences being created as a part of your activity, after any exclusions.|